NCEAS/metacat/docs/user/metacat/source/configuration.rst

 .. _DataONE Test Intermediate CA Certificate: https://raw.githubusercontent.com/DataONEorg/ca/main/DataONETestIntCA/certs/DataONETestIntCA.pem

-After obtaining the certificate and saving it to your determined location, please set the value in the following global property ``cn.server.publiccert.filename`` with the path to the certificate.
+After obtaining the certificate and saving it to your determined location, please set the value in the following global property ``Token Verification Certificates`` with the path to the certificate.

 Database Configuration
 ----------------------